M-K4SH1F/3D-Animated-Website/README.md

 # 3D Animated Website

 Welcome to the 3D Animated Website repository!
-This project showcases a creative and reactive 3D animated website built using HTML, CSS, and JavaScript.
+This project showcases a creative and reactive 3D animated website of Hotel Boutique built using HTML, CSS, and JavaScript.

 ## Features